 By Randy DotingaHealthDay Reporter

-For more about dyslexia and other learning disorders, visit the U.S. National Library of Medicine.
+For more about pregnancy, visit the U.S. National Library of Medicine.